github/training-kit/intermediate/index-extras.md

 $ git log --oneline
 ```

-And if displaying the full contents of the change and word-level comparison are helpful, there are option switches for that too.
+And if displaying the full contents of the change and word-level comparisons are helpful, there are option switches for that too.

 ```shell
 # Option switches common with `diff`